MEAT MARKET FAQ

 Yes.
 Meat Market does not contract a specific caterer.
 If you require catering for your event, Meat Market is happy to recommend some options for you.

 Meat Market has no public parking available on site.
 We recommend utilising public transport options when visiting the venue.
 The surrounding area has limited permit, metered and timed on-street parking.
 Nearby hospitals have limited parking available for a fee.
-Limited parking is available at Secure Parking (14-20 Blackwood St, North Melbourne) from 7am to 7.30pm daily (hours may be extended to 10:30pm by prior arrangement – contact Meat Market).
-Secure Parking may also be prebooked as part of an offer.
+Limited parking is available at Secure Parking (14-20 Blackwood St, North Melbourne) from 7am to 7.30pm weekdays (hours may be extended to 10:30pm or on weekends by prior arrangement.
+Event organisers please contact Meat Market for information).
 Limited parking is also available at Wilsons Parking (33 Bedford St, North Melbourne) 24 hours a day.

 Yes.
 A formalised quote is generated following discussion with the Presenter Services Coordinator and, if necessary, the technical team.